Fort Rice Campground moving to 30-day camping stays

 The 30-day camping period will carry a nonrefundable $325 fee per camper, paid in advance of each stay.
 The sites can be reserved.

-Several rules apply.
-Campers must use the camper dump station.
 Each site allows two campers, but no more than two vehicles and one boat can be parked at each site.
-Firewood will be limited to 2-foot lengths and stacked 6 inches off the ground, not exceeding a 4-by-4-by-4-foot area.
-Propane will be limited to 60 pounds on site, not to include the tanks hooked to the camper.